steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-For the first steo 1; we make a call to `attach_signal_handlers`, this helps postgress to handle signal. for this we attach signal `SIGHUP` (signal send to a process when its controlling terminal is closed) and `SIGTERM` (termination signal send to a process, but allows the process to perform some cleanup before exiting).
-Postgress have a special signal handler that perform specific operation whenever this signal is received.
+For the first step 1; we make a call to `attach_signal_handlers`, this helps postgres to handle the signal. for this we attach signals `SIGHUP` (signal sent to a process when its controlling terminal is closed) and `SIGTERM` (termination signal sent to a process, but allows the process to perform some cleanup before exiting).
+Postgres has a special signal handler that performs specific operations whenever this signal is received.

-Step 2; we check if a redis url `PGD_REDIS_URL` is configured and if yes, we extract the redis url into a defined variable `url`
+Step 2; we check if a redis URL `PGD_REDIS_URL` is configured and if yes, we extract the redis URL into a defined variable `url`

-step 3; we initialize redis connection
+step 3; we initialize the redis connection

 step 4: we fetch a configured delay time for our Background writer, normally postgres have a delay time to which a background writer is called after a successive call.
 We created the custom delay to manage the time when BackgroundWriter is called as we want.
-Note: that when disussing GUCS we never define the `PGD_BG_DELAY`, looking at the custom env variables we;ve created , try to create a new one for `PGD_BG_DELAY`
+Note: that when discussing GUCS we never define the `PGD_BG_DELAY`, looking at the custom env variables we've created, try to create a new one for `PGD_BG_DELAY`

 step 5; Firstly we fetch data from stored in Shared memory via `move_redis_data` and then loop through the data and send it to redis.

 ## Running the code

-We need to first update `postgresql.conf` and set the `shared_preload_libraries = 'postgres_redis'	`. to get the location of the data directory for your current pgrx postgres server run the following
+We need to first update `postgresql.conf` and set the `shared_preload_libraries = 'postgres_redis'	`.
+To get the location of the data directory for your current pgrx postgres server run the following

 ```sh
 $ cargo pgrx run pg14